tinytek-io/PlatformPlatform/README.md

 Show your support for our project – Give us a star on GitHub!
 It truly means a lot! ⭐

+This project is a fork of the [PlatformPlatform](https://github.com/platformplatform/PlatformPlatform) project - An enterprise grade solution for .Net developers.

 # Getting Started 1-2-3

 1. **Fork and clone the repository**